wklenk/CC1101SocketDriver/README.md

 Check out my blog at http://wolfgangklenk.wordpress.com

 ##How to compile?
-Just copy the source files (.cpp and .hpp) into a Raspberry pi and compile the stuff using g++.
+Easiest way: Just copy the source files (.cpp and .hpp) into a Raspberry pi and compile the stuff using g++.

 `g++ *.cpp`